ThePendulum/aurora/README.md

 # aurora
 aurora is an addressable LED controller for (but not limited to) the Raspberry Pi.
 It provides an easy to use web interface backed by a powerful mathematical expression parser.
+Currently, aurora natively supports the WS2801, WS2811, WS2812 and WS2812B chips.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->